MisterioRee/scalio-assessment/README.md

 Angular and Nest

-b# How to run this project
+# How to run this project

 Clone the repository